orange-ramlius/cppnoid/README.md

-# cppnoid
+# cppong
-Arcanoid written in C++ using SFML library and cmake as building system
+Pong written in C++ using SFML library and cmake as building system